 Revelation chapter 13: the rise of a new caliphate

-The first beast rises out of the sea, often symbolic of the nations (e.g. Ezek 26:3, 19), the second out of the earth.
+The sea from which it rises symbolises the nations (e.g. Ezek 26:3, 19).
+The second beast rises out of the earth.
 In other passages (10:5f, 12:12) sea and earth are coupled, so the distinction may not be significant; the point is that they come from below, not above.
 The imagery evokes Daniel’s vision of four ferocious beasts that come up from both sea and earth (Dan 7:2, 17).
-There they are said to represent kings, although the last one is a kingdom out of which ten kings arise and then an eleventh.
+There they are said to represent kings, although the last one is a kingdom, out of which ten kings arise and then an eleventh.
 The first is like a lion, symbolising Nebuchadrezzar, the second like a bear, symbolising Cyrus, and the third like a leopard, symbolising Alexander.
 Then follows an interval in which Daniel sees nocturnal visions, culminating in a fourth beast that is ‘different from all the kingdoms’ and not likened to any known beast of prey.

 The beast in Revelation expresses the attributes particularly of its seventh head, which appears to have undergone a previous death, corresponding to the defeat of the Ottoman Empire – the last caliphate – in the First World War and its dismemberment under the Treaty of Sèvres.
 The rise of another caliphate in the future represents the healing of this death blow.
 As such it is an eighth king.

 The beast is also the man at the head of this caliphate.
-The ten horns – horns in apocalyptic imagery represent individuals – are the ten rulers making up the alliance.
+The ten horns are the ten rulers making up the alliance.
 Daniel indicates that their leader will arise after the other ten and put down three of them (7:24); he does not at first have a territory of his own.
 In a later passage he is called ‘the king of the north’ (Dan 11:40), the end-time counterpart of the Seleucid king Antiochus IV, who desecrated Jerusalem’s temple, slaughtered tens of thousands of Jews, and ruled broadly the same territory as that represented by the leopard, lion and bear (Turkey, Syria-Palestine, Iraq and Iran).
 The three that are subjugated appear to be Egypt, Libya and Sudan (Dan 11:43).

 The dragon is Satan, as we have seen in chapter 12.
 He is pictured there similarly, with seven heads and ten horns, but that the diadems diadems of the beast crown its heads rather than its horns, because the kings so represented have not yet come into being (Rev 17:12).
 If a man’s thoughts and desires align with his, Satan is quite capable of possessing him (John 13:27).
 So the individual beast and the Devil are virtually identical, and the whole earth marvels at the beast.
 Europe and the United States – the powers that dictated terms at the end of the First World War – have neither the will nor the ability to interfere, for their economies have been ruined by drought, famine and flooding (Rev 8:6-11).